 What equipment is needed for the examination?

-Snellen vision, dipstick urinalysis, and blood pressure cuff.
+The minimum requirements for a CDL examination are snellen vision, dipstick urinalysis, and blood pressure cuff.

 Is it required to collect blood and urine during the examination?